-In \cite{ISZ25}, we studied the KSBA moduli stack of fibered Calabi--Yau pairs.
-Elliptic surfaces with a fiberwise involution fit naturally into this framework after taking the quotient by the involution, which produces a fibration in log Calabi--Yau curves.
-In the present paper, we build on those results to analyze the KSBA compactification of certain moduli stacks of elliptic surfaces.
-Specifically, we consider the KSBA moduli of pairs $(X, \epsilon_1 R + \epsilon_2 F)$ where: \begin{enumerate} \item $X$ is a projective surface which admits a fibration $f \colon X \to C$ whose fibers are integral genus-one nodal curves, with general fiber smooth and with singular fibers marked as $F$; \item $X$ carries a fiberwise involution whose fixed locus is a horizontal divisor $R$; and \item the pair $(X, \epsilon_1 R + \epsilon_2 F)$ is KSBA-stable for $0<\epsilon_1\ll \epsilon_2 \ll 1$. \end{enumerate}
+A bisection equips the elliptic surface with an involution whose restriction to each fiber is the elliptic involution; see Construction \ref{construction}.
+Consider the KSBA moduli of pairs $(X, \epsilon_1 R + \epsilon_2 F)$ where: \begin{enumerate} \item $X$ is a projective surface admitting a fibration $f \colon X \to C$ whose fibers are integral genus-one nodal curves, with general fiber smooth and with singular fibers marked as $F$; \item $X$ carries a fiberwise involution whose fixed locus is a horizontal divisor $R$; and \item the pair $(X, \epsilon_1 R + \epsilon_2 F)$ is KSBA-stable for $0<\epsilon_1\ll \epsilon_2 \ll 1$. \end{enumerate}

-The key reduction of this paper is to take the quotient $X \to Y$ by the fiberwise involution, which allows us to transfer the KSBA analysis from elliptic surfaces to log Calabi–Yau fibrations.
+The key reduction of this paper is to take the quotient $X \to Y$ by the fiberwise involution, which allows us to transfer the KSBA analysis from elliptic surfaces to log Calabi--Yau fibrations.
 The resulting surface $Y$ carries a natural divisor $R_Y \subseteq Y$ recording the ramification, and the induced fibration

 forms a fibered log Calabi--Yau pair.
-This allows us to apply the results of \cite{ISZ25} to study the original pairs $(X, \epsilon_1 R + \epsilon_2 F)$.
+This enables us to apply the results of \cite{ISZ25} to study the original pairs $(X, \epsilon_1 R + \epsilon_2 F)$.

-We begin by analyzing such pairs in full generality, without imposing additional hypotheses.
-Our main results provide a classification of the surfaces that occur on the boundary of the KSBA moduli space that generically parametrizes pairs $(X, \epsilon_1 R + \epsilon_2 F)$ as above.
+We begin by analyzing such pairs in full generality.
+Our main results classify the surfaces that occur on the boundary of the KSBA moduli space generically parametrizing pairs $(X, \epsilon_1 R + \epsilon_2 F)$ as above.

 \begin{theorem} Let $\ove{\mtc{M}}^{\KSBA}_{\textup{ell},2}(\epsilon_1,\epsilon_2)$ be the closure of the locus of elliptic surfaces as above, and let $(X,\epsilon_1R+\epsilon_2F)$ be a pair appearing on the boundary of this moduli space.
 Then: \begin{enumerate} \item there is a morphism $ X\to C$ to a nodal curve, with pure 1-dimensional fibers, \item the possible singularities of $(X,\epsilon_1R+\epsilon_2F)$ over the smooth locus of $C$ are classified in Theorems \ref{thm:Singularities over the Smooth Locus I} and \ref{thm:Singularities over smooth locus II}, and \item the possible fibers of $(X,\epsilon_1R+\epsilon_2F)\to C$ are classified in Theorems \ref{thm:Singularities over the Smooth Locus I}, \ref{thm:Singularities over smooth locus II} and \ref{thm:Singular fibers over nodes}. \end{enumerate} \end{theorem}